Skip to Content

 Benefits to cover crops

 The soil becomes infertile when raised beds are not cared for in winter.
-Many gardeners face a common problem in spring soil erosion, wherein the topsoil is wearing away.
+Many gardeners face a common problem in spring soil erosion, wherein the topsoil is fading.

 Many gardeners know that the topsoil is enriched with the most nutrients; without healthy topsoil, growing healthy plants is not possible.
 Planting cover crops can help with this problem.